Table of Contents

-Teams should be comprised of ~15 members who will meet at our Center in Annapolis for three to four meetings of approximately three to five days over a period of two years.
+Teams should be composed of 10-12 members who will meet at our center in Annapolis for three meetings, of three to five days each, over a period of 12 months.
 The composition and number of participants in a Pursuit will vary depending upon the nature of the research problem and the expertise needed to address it.
 Teams should be highly interdisciplinary (natural and social scientists), and we encourage the inclusion of individuals from outside of academia (i.e., government agencies, non-governmental organizations (NGOs), the business sector).
 Projects co-developed by academic researchers and non-academic knowledge users (from the NGO, private, and government sectors) are encouraged.
 SESYNC places priority on new teams whose members have not had extensive prior collaborations with one another.

-We encourage those interested in this RFP to discuss their ideas with SESYNC prior to developing their proposal.
+We highly encourage those interested in this RFP to discuss their ideas with SESYNC prior to developing their proposal.
 Discussions with team leaders can often help determine whether an idea is appropriate for SESYNC, as well as how syntheses might be structured to achieve strong interdisciplinary/transdisciplinary outcomes.
 Please contact firstname.lastname@example.org to solicit feedback or arrange a conversation.
 In your email, please include a paragraph and/or concept document about your project ideas even if not fully developed (e.g., your research questions; what kind of socio-environmental data you plan to synthesize; what kind of product you envision).
 This will help in ascertaining whether or not your proposal aligns with SESYNC’s mission and in putting you in touch with the right person at SESYNC.

 Support for Pursuits includes travel, lodging, and meals for participants in accordance with our Travel Policies.
 All Pursuit meetings are held at our facilities in Annapolis, MD.